 Drag and Drop

-The TreeView allows the user to reorder its nodes or transfer them to another TreeView instance via Drag and Drop.
+The TreeView allows the user to reorder its nodes or transfer them to another TreeView instance through the drag-and-drop functionality.

 kendoTreeViewDragAndDrop directive on a TreeView component.